beehive-lab/TornadoVM/README.md

 TornadoVM can be installed either [from scratch](INSTALL.md) or by [using Docker](assembly/src/docs/12_INSTALL_WITH_DOCKER.md).

+You can also run TornadoVM on Amazon AWS CPUs, GPUs, and FPGAs following the instructions [here](assembly/src/docs/16_AWS_FPGA.md).

 # 3. Usage Instructions

 TornadoVM is currently being used to accelerate machine learning and deep learning applications, computer vision, physics simulations, financial applications, computational photography, and signal processing.